jadecobra/python_tdd_exercises/source/truth table 07: logical NAND.rst

 Truth Table: Logical NAND
 =========================

-I will continue to step through learning conditional statements in python using Test Driven Development with the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_
+Here are more conditional statements in python using Test Driven Development with the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_